symphonists/search_index/README.markdown

 ## Known issues
 * you can not order results by relevance score when using a single data source.
 This is only available when using the custom Search Index data source
+* if you hit the word-length limitations using boolean fulltext searching, try an alternative `mode` (`like` or `regexp`).

 ## Changelog

+### 0.7
+* massive refactoring
+* translations added for Romanian and German
+* introduced support for `FULLTEXT`, `LIKE` and `REGEXP` searching
+* introduced "did you mean" soundalikes to suggest alternative spellings
+* introduced word stemming
+* the search data source can now build the full entry XML for you

 ### 0.6.2, 0.6.3
 * added sortable/searchable Logs page to allow viewing of searches